Please note that Tapas no longer supports Internet Explorer.

 “Thanks.
 And... could you not say anything to Renee?”

 “I wouldn’t dream of it,” he replied.
-“She’d crucify me.
-I’m meant to be the grown-up here, apparently.”
+“She’d have my guts for garters.
+I’m meant to be the responsible adult here, apparently.”

 “Well, I’m the one who started it.
-So I’m not about to let you take all the flak.”
+So I’m not about to let you take all the stick.”

 “Oh, please do carry the can for me,” he said with a grin, clearly amused now.

 Levi was a mystery she doubted she would ever unravel.
-His blonde hair, tied back just loosely enough to look intentionally careless in some way.
-Eyes a shade too blue to be real, never seemed to miss any detail.
+His blond hair, tied back just loosely enough to look intentionally careless in some way.
+Eyes a shade too blue to be real, never seeming to miss a detail.
 They flicked around the room as if collecting secrets, storing them in the same place he kept those hidden smirks and razor-edged comebacks.

-Someone who didn’t need to speak much, because everything about him already said too much.
+Someone who didn’t need to speak much, because everything about him already said plenty.

-He leaned in again but time with less heat, more ache and kissed her—gentler now, like the end of something rather than the beginning.
-It was soft, barely there, a kiss that felt more like a full stop than a promise.
+He leaned in again but this time with less heat, more ache and kissed her.
+Gentler now.
+Like the end of something rather than the beginning.
+It was soft, barely there.
+A kiss that felt more like a full stop than a promise.

 A closing paragraph.